Newmarket (card game): Play

 The cards are now dealt, singly and in rotation, to each player and, lastly, to a spare hand that is not subsequently touched.
 Eldest leads by playing any card face up as long as it is the lowest card he holds of that suit.
 The player with the next higher card in suit sequence now plays it; players may thus play more than one card in succession.
 Players announce the name of the card as they play and place the card in front of them, not in a common pile or run.
 This continues until the sequence reaches the King or no-one has the next higher card because it is in the spare hand.
 Once again, the stops are the Kings and any card immediately below a card in the spare hand.
 When a sequence stops, the player who played last starts a new sequence with a card that is the lowest of its suit in his hand.
 Whenever a player plays a card that matches a boodle, he claims the stakes on it.
 The first player to go out by shedding all his cards sweeps the pool and the next deal starts.

 Michigan

-Michigan is the popular US version of Newmarket and differs from the 2011 version of Newmarket (above) in the following respects:
+Michigan is a US version of Newmarket and differs from the 2011 version of Newmarket in the following respects: